 Wyse terminals can have local key definitions downloaded from the host.
-These local definitions, if any, take precedence over an Anzio-defined key with the same name.
+These local definitions, if any, take precedence over any Anzio-defined key with the same name.
 Downloaded key definitions are not normally saved.
 The KEYS display (Macros/Display Macros and Keymaps) will show both definitions, with the local definition on top.
-See Defining a Key Macro, page 51.
+See Defining a Key Macro the New Way, page 52.

 The WYSE 50 supports both field and screen attributes.
 Each field attribute occupies one screen character position.
 The screen attribute indicates "protected" fields, but does not occupy a screen character.
-Anzio supports both field and screen attributes, including protected fields.
+Anzio supports both field and screen attributes, including protected fields